x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/prepare-ad-and-domains.md

 ms.collection: Strat_EX_Admin
 ms.assetid: f895e1ce-d766-4352-ac46-ec959c9954a9
 description: "Summary: Learn how to prepare Active Directory for Exchange 2016 or Exchange 2019."
+monikerRange: "exchserver-2016 || exchserver-2019"
 ---

-# Prepare Active Directory and domains for Exchange
+# Prepare Active Directory and domains for Exchange Server

- **Summary**: Learn how to prepare Active Directory for Exchange 2016 or Exchange 2019.

 Exchange uses Active Directory to store information about mailboxes and the configuration of Exchange servers in the organization.
 Before you install Exchange Server 2016 or Exchange Server 2019 (even if you have earlier versions of Exchange installed in your organization), you need to prepare your Active Directory forest and its domains for the new version of Exchange.
 There are two ways to do this: